khyatiparekh/Searching-for-Success/Example/Readme.md

 Searching For Success - Demo Example
 ====================================

-This will show the main page for Searching For Success.
-It contains preview result and plots of the scripts contained in all of the sub-folders of this folder.
+This will show an example of Amazon for Searching For Success.
+It contains preview result and plots of the scripts contained in SearchingForSuccess/Submodule folder.
-It breaks the output based on the three modules used.
-Click one of the sub-folder to see its corresponding example.